-- 18 Concurrent with the actions described in Sections D-4a and D-4b, and in accordance with - 19 20.4.1.300 NMAC (incorporating 40 CFR §262.265(c)) and 20.4.1.500 NMAC (incorporating 40 - 20 CFR §264.56(c)), the RCRA Emergency Coordinator shall assess possible hazards to human - 21 health or the environment that may result from the release, fire, or explosion.
-This assessment - 22 will consider both direct and indirect effects of the release, fire, or explosion (e.g., the effects of - 23 any toxic, irritating, or asphyxiating gases that are generated, or the effects of any hazardous - surface water run-off from water or chemical agents used to control fire and heat-induced - explosions).
-The RCRA Emergency Coordinator will be responsible for identifying and - responding to immediate and potential hazards, using the services of trained personnel. - 27 After the materials involved in an emergency are identified, the specific information (e.g., - associated hazards, appropriate personal protective equipment (PPE), decontamination) may - be obtained from SDSs and from appropriate chemical reference materials at the same location. - 30 These information sources are available to the RCRA Emergency Coordinator or may be - accessed through several WIPP facility organizations. - If, upon completion of the hazards assessment, the RCRA Emergency Coordinator determines - that there are no actual or potential hazards to human health or the environment present, this - 34 RCRA Contingency Plan may be terminated.
+- 2 Concurrent with the actions described in Sections D-4a and D-4b, and in accordance with - 3 20.4.1.500 NMAC (incorporating 40 CFR §264.56(c)), the RCRA Emergency Coordinator shall - assess possible hazards to human health or the environment that may result from the release, - 5 fire, or explosion.
+This assessment will consider both direct and indirect effects of the release, - 6 fire, or explosion (e.g., the effects of any toxic, irritating, or asphyxiating gases that are - 7 generated, or the effects of any hazardous surface water run-off from water or chemical agents - 8 used to control fire and heat-induced explosions).
+The RCRA Emergency Coordinator will be - 9 responsible for identifying and responding to immediate and potential hazards, using the - services of trained personnel. - After the materials involved in an emergency are identified, the specific information (e.g., - associated hazards, appropriate personal protective equipment (PPE), decontamination) may - be obtained from SDSs and from appropriate chemical reference materials at the same location. - These information sources are available to the RCRA Emergency Coordinator or may be - accessed through several WIPP facility organizations. - 16 If, upon completion of the hazards assessment, the RCRA Emergency Coordinator determines - that there are no actual or potential hazards to human health or the environment present, this - 18 RCRA Contingency Plan may be terminated.
 The RCRA Emergency Coordinator will record the - time, date, and details of the incident in the operating record, and the Permittees will ensure that - the reporting requirements of Section D-5 are fulfilled.

-D-4d Post-Assessment Notifications
+21 D-4d Post-Assessment Notifications

-- 38 Upon RCRA Contingency Plan implementation, post-assessment notifications may be - necessary in order to satisfy 20.4.1.300 NMAC (incorporating 40 CFR §262.265(d)) and - 20.4.1.500 NMAC (incorporating 40 CFR §264.56(d)).
-If it has been determined that the facility - 41 has had a fire, an explosion, or a release of hazardous waste or hazardous waste constituents
+- 22 Upon RCRA Contingency Plan implementation, post-assessment notifications may be - necessary in order to satisfy 20.4.1.500 NMAC (incorporating 40 CFR §264.56(d)).
+If it has been - determined that the facility has had a fire, an explosion, or a release of hazardous waste or - 25 hazardous waste constituents that could threaten human health or the environment outside the - 26 facility (i.e., outside the Land Withdrawal Boundary), the RCRA Emergency Coordinator, after - consultation with the DOE as the owner of the facility, will ensure that the appropriate local - 28 authorities are immediately notified by telephone and/or radio in the event that evacuation is - 29 needed.
+The following notifications satisfy the requirements of 20.4.1.500 NMAC (incorporating - 30 40 CFR §264.56(d)(1)):

-- that could threaten human health or the environment outside the facility (i.e., outside the Land - 2 Withdrawal Boundary), the RCRA Emergency Coordinator, after consultation with the DOE as - the owner of the facility, will ensure that the appropriate local authorities are immediately notified - by telephone and/or radio in the event that evacuation is needed.
-The following notifications - satisfy the requirements of 20.4.1.300 NMAC (incorporating 40 CFR §262.265(d)(1)) and - 6 20.4.1.500 NMAC (incorporating 40 CFR §264.56(d)(1)): - New Mexico Department of Homeland Security and Emergency Management (telephone number: (505) 476-9635) - Eddy County via the Regional Emergency Dispatch Authority (telephone number: (575) 616-7155) - Lea County via the Regional Emergency Dispatch Authority (telephone number: (575) 397-9265) - The RCRA Emergency Coordinator must be available to help appropriate officials decide whether local areas should be evacuated. - After local authorities are notified, the RCRA Emergency Coordinator must immediately notify - either the government official designated as the on-scene coordinator for that geographical - area, or the National Response Center.
-For the purposes of the RCRA Contingency Plan, the - 20 following notifications satisfy the requirements of 20.4.1.300 NMAC (incorporating 40 CFR - §262.265(d)(2)) and 20.4.1.500 NMAC (incorporating 40 CFR §264.56(d)(2)): - New Mexico Environment Department (NMED) - 23 Department of Public Safety - 24-Hour Emergency Reporting Telephone Number: (505) 827-9329 - 25 FAX number: (505) 827-9368 - 26
+- New Mexico Department of Homeland Security and Emergency Management (telephone number: (505) 476-9635) - Eddy County via the Regional Emergency Dispatch Authority (telephone number: (575) 616-7155) - Lea County via the Regional Emergency Dispatch Authority (telephone number: (575) 397-9265) - The RCRA Emergency Coordinator must be available to help appropriate officials decide whether local areas should be evacuated. - 41 After local authorities are notified, the RCRA Emergency Coordinator must immediately notify - either the government official designated as the on-scene coordinator for that geographical

+- area, or the National Response Center.
+For the purposes of the RCRA Contingency Plan, the

+- following notifications satisfy the requirements of 20.4.1.500 NMAC (incorporating 40 CFR

+- 3 §264.56(d)(2)):

+- New Mexico Environment Department (NMED)

+- 5 Department of Public Safety

+- 6 24-Hour Emergency Reporting Telephone Number: (505) 827-9329

+- 7 FAX number: (505) 827-9368